Sammyjo20/easy-laravel-docker/README.md

 ### Deployments
 A convenient `deploy.sh` has been provided in this framework.
 You can run this on your host to automatically pull from your main branch and rebuild the Docker container.

+### Proxies
+It's recommended to reverse proxy traffic into the port of the web container rather than running the container directly on port 80 or 443.
+You can use the `TRUSTED_PROXIES` .env variable to restrict traffic to specific CIDR ranges or IPs.

 ## Also... bring your own configuration!

 This is just a starting point to get your application live as quickly as possible.
 Once this package has created the baseline files, configure away.